Artificial Intelligence Glossary

 Semantic Search

-Search that understands meaning and intent rather than just matching keywords.
+Search that understands meaning and intent rather than just matching keywords, enabling AI systems to find more relevant and contextual results.

 Slop